bumblebaytuna/BangleApps/apps/hourangle/README.md

 **Using the App outside**
 - Ensure your Bangle watch time is correct.
 Do not worry if your watch is set to a different time zone, the app only uses the watch's UTC time signal.
 - Ensure your polarscope is correctly fitted and calibrated to your mount/star-tracker
-- Restart the app and choose Run.
-It will draw the clockface and Polaris' position based on your parameters above
+- Start the app and choose Run.
+It will draw the clockface and Polaris' position based on your settings
 - Match your polar-scope view of Polaris to that on the app

 <table>